MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 1. A [REST API](#rest-api) endpoint, through which you can query and manage the data in Azure Data Explorer.
    This endpoint supports the [Kusto query language](../query/index.md) for queries and [control commands](../management/index.md).
-2. An [MS-TDS](#ms-tds) endpoint that implements a subset of the Microsoft Tabular Data Stream (TDS) protocol, used by the Microsoft SQL Server products.
+1. An [MS-TDS](#ms-tds) endpoint that implements a subset of the Microsoft Tabular Data Stream (TDS) protocol, used by the Microsoft SQL Server products.
    This endpoint is useful for tools that know how to communicate with a SQL Server endpoint for queries.
-3. An [Azure Resource Manager (ARM)](https://docs.microsoft.com/azure/role-based-access-control/resource-provider-operations#microsoftkusto) endpoint that is the standard means for Azure services.
+1. An [Azure Resource Manager (ARM)](https://docs.microsoft.com/azure/role-based-access-control/resource-provider-operations#microsoftkusto) endpoint that is the standard means for Azure services.
 The endpoint is used to manage resources, such as Azure Data Explorer clusters.

-Azure Data Explorer provides a number of client libraries that make use of the above endpoints, to make programmatic access easy.

-* .NET SDK
-* Python SDK
-* Java SDK
-* Node SDK
-* Go SDK
-* PowerShell
-* R

 ## REST API